femou1/pb-handbooks/pet_handbook.md

 [/details]

 [Details="Satellite Connection"]
 As a PET Respondent, it is your duty to ensure that the satellite connection in the computer science labs is kept on, in case of a missile event.

-If anyone disables the connection during the missile event, you are free to kill them.
+During the Missiles event, the Labs room is automatically restricted, this means that you are free to kill any non-PET and non-PBST that enter the room.
+This restriction is automatically voided in the moment of the disaster ending.

 [/details]

 ---